 Astoria Fire Department is always accepting applications for new volunteer firefighters.
 If you like the challenge, the community service and the rewards of being a firefighter please apply!
-Application packets can be picked up at the Astoria Fire Department headquarters station, 555 30th St. Please contact Deputy Chief Gascoigne to set up a short meeting to discuss the requirements and rewards of becoming a volunteer firefighter.
+Application packets can be picked up at the Astoria Fire Department headquarters station, 555 30th St. Please contact Interim Chief Curtis to set up a short meeting to discuss the requirements and rewards of becoming a volunteer firefighter.
 503-325-2345 ext.
-2523 or firstname.lastname@example.org
+2520 or firstname.lastname@example.org

 Volunteer Firefighter Application Process